What it takes to

 Prayer partners

-It’s not uncommon.
 47% missionaries leave the field within the first 5 years.
+71% leave for preventable reasons.

 The reasons?
-Isolation, poor communication systems, fundraising fatigue, cultural stress, or lack of visibility.
+Isolation, poor communication systems, fundraising fatigue, cultural stress, team conflict, or lack of visibility.

 Each early exit represents:

-We build villages that keep missionaries in the field.
+of support that keep them in the field.

 450,000 missionaries…